Martyelny/REST-API-Trello/README.md

 # Trello REST API testing with Postman
 ## :mag_right: About project
+The project was made during self-study and the course "Software Testing in Practice" prepared by Rafal Podraza.
+I created this project in order to practice, consolidate the acquired knowledge and document my skills.
+During this challenge I learned the basics of REST API testing, became familiar with the Postman tool, created my own collection based on Trello documentation and made scripts for test automation.

+The result of the project is a collection of Trello REST API tests performed in the Postman tool.
 ## :clipboard: Test scope based on [Trello API Documentation](https://developer.atlassian.com/cloud/trello/rest/api-group-actions/#api-group-actions)
 - Board
   - Create a Board